designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 > gulp scaffold

+to create both jade template files for adding in your content, and a project manifest for each size.

-or if you just want jade (templates) or javascript manifests
+NB. if you just want jade (templates) or javascript manifests

 > gulp templates
-> gulp manifests
+> gulp manifest

 ##Configuration##